-LEAD PLAINTIFF DEADLINE ALERT: Faruqi & Faruqi, LLP Encourages Investors Who Suffered Losses Exceeding $100,000 Investing In Abiomed, Inc. To Contact The Firm
+LEAD PLAINTIFF DEADLINE ALERT: Faruqi & Faruqi, LLP Encourages Investors Who Suffered Losses Exceeding $100,000 Investing In ABIOMED, Inc. To Contact The Firm

 Telephone: (877) 247-4292 or (212) 983-9330

-The lawsuit has been filed in the U.S. District Court for the Southern District of New York on behalf of all those who purchased Abiomed securities between January 31, 2019 and July 31, 2019 (the "Class Period").
+The lawsuit has been filed in the U.S. District Court for the Southern District of New York on behalf of all those who purchased ABIOMED securities between January 31, 2019 and July 31, 2019 (the "Class Period").
 The case, Villare v.
-ABIOMED, Inc. et al., No. 19-cv-07319 was filed on August 6, 2019.
+ABIOMED, Inc. et al., No. 19-cv-07319 was filed on August 6, 2019, and has been assigned to Edgardo Ramos.

-The lawsuit focuses on whether the Company and its executives violated federal securities laws by failing to disclose that (i) Abiomed’s revenue growth was in decline; (ii) the Company did not have a sufficient plan in place to stem its declining revenue growth; (iii) the Company was unlikely to restore its revenue growth over the next several fiscal quarters; (iv) consequently, Abiomed was reasonably likely to revise its full-year 2020 guidance in a way that would fall short of the Company’s prior projections and market expectations; and (v) as a result, the Company’s public statements were materially false and misleading at all relevant times.

-On August 1, 2019, the Company issued a press release announcing its financial and operating results for the first quarter of fiscal year 2020.
-Among other results, the press release disclosed Abiomed’s third consecutive quarter of slowing revenue growth, reporting "first-quarter fiscal 2020 revenue of $207.7 million, an increase of 15.4% compared to revenue of $180.0 million for the same period of fiscal 2019".
-This represented a significant decrease in revenue growth from 2Q 2019.
-Commenting on the Company’s surprising financial result disappointment, the Company’s Chairman, President, and CEO, Michael R. Minogue, revealed that the Company’s "new training programs, organizational changes in distribution, and [] external initiatives… will require time to drive more growth in the future."

 The Company also slashed its previously issued full-year 2020 guidance from total revenues in the range of $900-945 million to total revenues in the range of $885-925 million, which fell roughly $22 million short of market expectations.